Koudela/eArc-eventTree/README.md

 dispatch the event as before.

-It might be worth to mention that the trees get initialized when they first get called. eArc/eventTree will not construct any of its observer or listener classes before.
+It might be worth to mention that the trees get initialized when they first get called. eArc/eventTree will not construct any of your observer or listener classes before.

 #TODO